-The question arises, though, of what to actually compare it to?
-To be fair, and to reduce any claims of bias, I have decided that I will only use James Allen’s premium cut stone, their “True Hearts” diamond as a basis of comparison.
+The question arises, though, of what to actually compare a Celebration Diamond to?
+To be fair, and to reduce any claims of bias, I’ve decided to use James Allen’s premium cut stone as a basis of comparison: their “True Hearts” diamond.

-But just to be fair, we’ll use them as, just like Celebration Diamonds represent the top choice at Zales, True Hearts diamonds represent the top choice at James Allen.
+But just to be fair, we’ll use such a diamond.
+Just like Celebration Diamonds represent the top choice at Zales, True Hearts diamonds represent the top choice at James Allen.

-But, again, lets be strict and assume for this exercise that IGI is equally as strict as AGS.
+But for purposes of this exercise, we’ll assume that IGI is equally as strict as AGS.

-Here are two options that I have found on James Allen:
+Here are two comparable options that I have found on James Allen:

 Both stones are Hearts & Arrows ideal cuts.
 Both are certified by AGS to have I color and SI2 clarity.
-The only difference is that the first one is 0.93cts and costs $3850, while the second one is 1.02cts and costs $5390.
+The only difference is that the first one is 0.93ct and costs $3850, while the second one is 1.02ct and costs $5390.

-For this review, lets assume there would be a 50/50 balance of under/over 1.00ct stones at any given time in Zales inventory.
-In all likelihood, the balance of sizes at any given moment would tilt heavily towards the under 1.00ct side.
-So lets take an average of these two prices: $4620.
+For this review, let’s assume there would be a 50/50 balance of under/over 1.00ct stones at any given time in Zales inventory.
+In all likelihood, the balance of sizes would tilt heavily towards the under 1.00ct side (as this would be more lucrative for the business).
+But we’ll take an average of these two prices: $4620.

 Add on another $360 for the 18K White Gold solitaire setting, and you come to $4980 on average for the ring at James Allen.
 The Celebration Diamond 1ct Solitaire costs $5995 on Zales.com.
 That’s a difference of 20%!

-Now, again, remember a few important facts.
-One – the balance of sizes at Zales, especially with a special cut like this, is most likely to be much more heavily skewed towards the stones under 1.00cts.
+Now, again, it’s important to remember a few important facts.
+Firstly, the balance of sizes at Zales, especially with a special cut like this, is most likely to be much more heavily skewed towards the stones under 1.00ct.

 The reason is simply that their supplier of the program chooses diamonds from their regular inventory to be re-cut into Celebration Diamonds.
 So the diamonds are already heavily weighted to 1.00-1.02 carat weights.

-When you re-cut those sized stones and add all the extra facets, enough weight is lost to knock the stone down under 1.00cts.
+When you re-cut those sized stones and add the extra facets, enough weight is lost to knock the stone down under 1.00ct.

-The other important fact to remember is that, in reality, IGI is noticeably more lenient than AGS.
-So, in reality, we really should be comparing J color AGS certified stones to the I color IGI stones.
+Secondly, in reality, IGI is noticeably more lenient than AGS.
+So, in actuality, we should compare J color AGS certified stones to the I color IGI stones.
 This would have a major effect on price as well.

-As I mentioned in my Kay Jewelers Review, for the online-only sites that stood a chance of being recommended by me, I decided I needed to order actual product from them to be sure that I, myself, experienced the typical customer experience.
+As I mentioned in my Kay Jewelers Review, for the online-only sites that we recommend, I decided to order the actual product from them to be sure that I, myself, experienced the typical customer experience.

 With Zales and Kay Jewelers, however, the basic price comparisons didn’t justify going through the hassle.
 Even if their customer support were stellar, it could never justify overpaying by so much.

-If you really want to find out, though, what the customer experience is like at Zales, I invite you to poke around the internet.
-There are no shortage of personal reviews of Zales out there – many of them are extremely negative.
+If you want to find out, though, what the customer experience is like at Zales, I invite you to poke around the internet.
+There is no shortage of personal reviews of Zales out there—many of which are extremely negative.

 Going Back to the Pie Analogy

-As I mention in the “Diamond Clarity” article, I like to think about buying diamonds with the pie analogy.
-What this means is that each different facet (no pun intended) of the purchase that affects the price of the stone is a slice in the pie.
+As I mention in the “Diamond Clarity” article, I like to think about buying diamonds with a pie analogy.
+Each different facet (no pun intended) of the diamond purchase is a slice of the pie.

 There’s a color slice, a clarity slice, a cut quality slice, etc. The overall size of the pie represents your budget.

-The goal of buying a diamond should always be to maximize the size of the slices that actually have a noticeable effect on the visual appearance of the stone while minimizing the size of the slices that do not affect the visual appearance of the diamond.
+The goal of buying a diamond should always be to maximize the size of the slices that actually have a noticeable effect on the visual appearance of the stone, while minimizing the size of the slices that don’t affect the visual appearance of the diamond.

 Bricks & Mortar Stores Take a Big Slice of the Pie

-One of the most overlooked “slices” of a diamond purchase is the actual amount of profit the store selling to you is taking.
-This slice, out of any of them, is the one with absolutely NO affect on the diamond – not visually and not financially.
+One of the most overlooked “slices” of a diamond purchase is the actual amount of profit the store is taking.
+This slice, out of any of them, is the one with absolutely no effect on the diamond—not visually and not financially.

 The Choice Is Yours

-So what would you rather do, give Zales more money, or use your hard-earned money to get yourself a larger stone, or cleaner stone, or white stone, or better cut stone, or any combination of the above?
+So, what would you rather do: give Zales more money, or use your hard-earned money to get yourself a larger stone, or a cleaner stone, or a whiter stone, or a better cut one, or any combination of the above?

-Or perhaps you’d like to take that money you would otherwise give to Zales to help pay off their enormous overhead, and simply put it back in your pocket and save it?
+Or perhaps you’d like to take that money you’d otherwise give to Zales for their overhead costs and simply put it back in your pocket and save it.

 The choice is obvious.

-Its pretty obvious that we don’t see Zales as a retailer that offers you any value or quality.
+From our extensive experience, we don’t see Zales as a retailer that offers value or quality.
 You are far better off getting your diamond jewelry from a company like Blue Nile or James Allen.
 If you want more personalized help, feel free to contact us.